Royal Conservatoire of Scotland: History

 In 1993 RSAMD became the first conservatoire in the United Kingdom to be granted its own degree-awarding powers.
-Research degrees undertaken at RSAMD are validated and awarded by the University of St Andrews.
-RSAMD is one of four member conservatories of the Associated Board of the Royal Schools of Music.
+Research degrees undertaken at RCS are validated and awarded by the University of St Andrews.
+RCS is one of four member conservatories of the Associated Board of the Royal Schools of Music.

-Name change
+Incorporation of full title

-From 1 September 2011, the RSAMD changed its name to the Royal Conservatoire of Scotland.
-They decided on the name change after a long consultation process that involved the principal John Wallace and the academy's board of directors, as well as past and present students and staff, arts & academic institutions, politicians, and the Royal Protocol Unit.
+From 1 September 2011, the RSAMD deferred to its full title The Royal Conservatoire of Scotland.
+The name has deep roots and the change was confirmed after a long consultation process that involved the principal John Wallace and the academy's board of directors, as well as past and present students and staff, arts & academic institutions, politicians, and the Royal Protocol Unit.

-The principal said the new name was necessary to cover all fields that the institute offers, as it no longer is simply a music and drama academy.
+The principal said the change was necessary as it was no longer simply a music and drama academy.
 Undergraduate courses in areas such as Digital Film & Television, Production Arts and Design, Production Technology and Management, Musical Theatre and Modern Ballet (in partnership with Scottish Ballet) have been added to the degrees the Royal Conservatoire offers.
 He felt it was best to choose a name that was representative of all disciplines offered.